EtshD1/Markdown-Viewer/README.md

 A TypeScript/React App that edits and shows how a MD file would look like in an HTML page.

+## Live Version

+Follow this [link](https://etshd1.github.io/Markdown-Viewer/) to see a running version on GitHub pages

 ## Available Scripts

 In the project directory, you can run: